Shafie Effendy: International career

 Shafie was selected for the national team's 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.
 He played the first 45 minutes in a 3–1 defeat away from home in the first leg in Kuala Lumpur.
 Brunei were knocked out 2–3 on aggregate.

 Despite yet to make an appearance in the 2019 season for DPMM, Shafie was in contention for a place in the national squad to face Mongolia at the 2022 World Cup qualification matches in July.
 However he pulled out of the two-legged tie due to unspecified reasons.

 In December 2022, he was selected for the national team in the 2022 AFF Mitsubishi Electric Cup and featured against Indonesia in Kuala Lumpur in a 0–7 loss.
+A year later, he was also involved in the national team setup for the 2026 World Cup qualification without making an appearance.

+After two years of being in the periphery of the national team, Brunei caretaker coach Jamie McAllister selected him for the 2024 ASEAN Championship qualification matches against Timor-Leste in October 2024 in place of Razimie Ramlli.
+The Scot utilised Shafie as a second-half substitute in both home and away legs, the tie ending 0–1 in favour of the Timorese who secured their place at the 2024 ASEAN Championship over Brunei.
+The following month, he was given a start by new head coach Vinícius Eutrópio against Russia in an away friendly that finished 11–0 to the home side.